Frequently Asked Questions (FAQ)

 - Can parents pay-as-you-go at The Learning Tree?
 Unfortunately, this option is not available.
 Tuition is collected for each term, and the policy for early withdrawal or late registration is clearly provided in the Student Handbook for all parents.

 - Are uniforms worn at The Learning Tree?
-No, we do not have uniforms; however we do have school T-Shirts that all students must wear.
+We do not have a “traditional” uniform; however we do have school T-Shirts that all students must wear.

 - What happens if my child gets hurt at school?
-If there is any minor injury, an Injury Report will be prepared and signed by a teacher, nurse and administrator.
-Included in this report will be details of injury and what medical interaction occurred.
-If the injury is of a serious nature, the parents will be notified immediately and a course of action will be agreed upon.
+If there is any minor injury, an Injury Report will be prepared and signed by a teacher, and administrator.
+Included in this report will be details of injury and any actions taken.
+If the injury is of a serious nature, the parents will be notified immediately, and a course of action will be agreed upon.
 As part of the enrollment procedure, a medical form will be filled out indicating course of action for critical medical injuries.

 - How can I become involved at The Learning Tree?
-The Learning Tree practices an open door policy for parents.
-We welcome volunteer parents for reading programs, activities and other school-wide events.
-In addition, parents will receive a Daily News form each day that will provide what their child did that day and how they may begin a dialogue with their child to reinforce any thematic topic or activity of the day.
+The Learning Tree practices an open-door policy for parents.
+From time to time, parents will be invited to be buddy readers or classroom storytellers.
+Ask your teacher how you may participate in any activity and get signed up!
+Parents who wish to assist with a party or event, please notify us at least 24 hours prior to your planned visit.
+In addition, parents will receive a Monthly Newsletter detailing the upcoming Thematic Units of study and a Daily News form each day that will provide what their child did that day and how they may begin a dialogue with their child to reinforce any thematic topic or activity of the day.
 There will be a Parent Night early in the first term to introduce parents to our classrooms, teachers and staff, and discuss any and all practices and policies.
 Parents may feel free to visit and interact with the school program at any time.

 - Are meals provided at The Learning Tree?
 The Learning Tree provides a mid-day snack and juice that is served prior to the end of the day.
 Lunch is at 10:00 a.m. each day, in which each child is requested to bring a healthy, lunchbox lunch prepared from home.